sses7757/Althea/README.md

   -  From the lowest level like BLAS
   -  To the highest level like general eigen-solver
 - Highly Modularized : composed of several parts
-  - `Memory` -- native storage related classes provide a unified and easy-to-use interface for accessing memory of different devices
+  - `Memory` -- native storage related classes provide a unified and easy-to-use interface for accessing and manipulating memory on different devices
   - `NativeTypes` -- interfaces, implementations and helper methods for native types used to communicate with interfaces of heavy computations which also provides support for possible future real and complex types
   - `Arrays` -- interfaces for vectors, matrices and tensors and their concrete classes
+    - `Vectors`
+    - `Matrices`
+    - `Tensors`
   - `LinearAlgebra` -- interfaces for dense and sparse vectors and matrices operations which actually handles the final computations and unified accessing points of them
     - `Dense`
     - `Sparse`